huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 - Download the latest version of the folder structure required for inference and cache it.
 If the latest folder structure is available in the local cache, [`DiffusionPipeline.from_pretrained`] reuses the cache and won't redownload the files.
 - Load the cached weights into the correct pipeline [class](../api/pipelines/overview#diffusers-summary) - retrieved from the `model_index.json` file - and return an instance of it.

-The pipelines underlying folder structure corresponds directly with their class instances.
+The pipelines' underlying folder structure corresponds directly with their class instances.
 For example, the [`StableDiffusionPipeline`] corresponds to the folder structure in [`runwayml/stable-diffusion-v1-5`](https://huggingface.co/runwayml/stable-diffusion-v1-5).

 ```python
 from diffusers import DiffusionPipeline